Ayehu/custom-workflows/SSH - Linux System Administration/README.md

 # Common Linux Sys.
 Admin.
 Tasks over SSH

-The target server for these templates is an Ubuntu 18.04 installation running within the Linux Subsystem for Windows 10 locally on my laptop.
+The target server for these templates is an Ubuntu 18.04 installation running within the Windows Subsystem for Linux for Windows 10.
+This WSL instance is running on the same host as the Ayehu NG Server.
 Adjust as needed.

 Each template contains a brief description, along with a more detailed form of documentation which also contains a break-down of each command utilized for each Activity.
 A note has also been attached to each Activity to explain its function.
 To see more about how each Workflow operates, check the Documentation section for each.